cyrildewit/eloquent-viewable/README.md

 ### Turning queuing on

 When calling the `->addVisit()` method on your model, it will save a new visit in the database with some data.
-Because this can slow down your application, you can turn queuing on by changing the value of `store-new-visit` under `queue_actions` in the configuration file.
+Because this can slow down your application, you can turn queuing on by changing the value of `store-new-visit` under `jobs` in the configuration file.
 Make sure that you that your app is ready for queuing.
 If not, see the official [Laravel documentation](https://laravel.com/docs/5.6/queues) for more information!

 ### Defining date transformers